 This easy alternative comes in three flavours – a budget Lite model, the standard one, and a 4K version.
 All of them are simple “plug in and go” stick-shaped devices that work similarly to Google’s newest Chromecast, except these use Amazon’s custom user interface and support Alexa voice control.

 A powerful Android TV streaming device from one of the world’s leading PC graphics companies comes in the form of a small “tube” with connections at either end, along with a slim backlit remote control.
 It can easily deal with every streaming app under the sun, including Kayo and Foxtel.

 Fox Sports via Foxtel and the newly launched Kayo Sports will mobile stream the Sakir Grand Prix live, in addition to offering big screen viewers the ultimate at-home entertainment experience of watching the main race ad-break free and in High Definition TV, so you won’t miss a key minute or angle.
 This includes every qualifying race and formal practice run, and extends to all 23 Formula One championship events starting with Bahrain GP in March, right through Abu Dhabi in December.
 The viewing experience will include greater exposure to the drivers, teams and vehicles, as well as captivating camera angles and the most qualified commentary group in Australia.

 Channel 10 (Free To Air)

-Channel Ten will continue to show all twenty-one rounds of the 2018 FIA Formula One World Championship on free to air TV, but only one of the featured races will be telecast live, and the already completed Grand Prix in Australia was that single event.
-This means that for the rest of the F1 season Fox Sports is the exclusive Australian television source for the 2018 calendar year.
-The races that are not live on Free to Air, will instead be shown as one hour highlights at 9.30 PM (Sydney time) on the Monday night after the event.
+Channel Ten will continue to show highlights all ten rounds of the 2020 FIA Formula One World Championship on free to air TV.
+This means that for the remainder of the F1 season Fox Sports (Foxtel/Kayo) are the exclusive Australian television source for the 2020 calendar year.
+The races that are not live on Free to Air will instead be shown as one hour highlights at 10.30pm (Sydney time) on the Monday night after the event.